0xCB-dev/docs.keeb.supply/content/basics/soldering/ec11/index.md

 <br>So go ahead and do that now.
 The two big pins should hold it in there good.
 If some pins are bend during shipping it's really not a problem.
 Just bend them back carefully so that they look straight again!
 ![rotary-not-soldered](rotary-not-soldered.jpg)

-<br>You can now go ahead and solder the big pins forst and then the 5 small pins.
+<br>You can now go ahead and solder the big pins first and then the 5 small pins.
 The big pins take quite a bit of solder, so just keep feeding solder in there until you see a nice coverage of solder.
 ![rotary-soldered](rotary-soldered.jpg)

 <br>And now you are done with your encoder!